rbmacd/frey-netcfg-mgmt/README.md

 # Frey Network Config Management - Setup Guide
 ## AWX + NetBox + Ansible + Jinja2 Integration

-**Purpose**: Centralized configuration management for network devices using NetBox as source of truth and AWX for execution.
+**Purpose**: Examples of centralized configuration management for network devices using NetBox as source of truth and AWX for execution.
 Part of the Frey project initiative.

 ---